 In a sublease, the new tenant can occupy the space, but the former tenant is still responsible for the requirements dictated in the lease.
 Therefore, the new tenant pays his/her rent to the former tenant, and the former tenant pays the landlord.
 It is advisable to have the subtenant modify a sublease where he/she pays the rent directly to the landlord for the protection of the subtenant.

-The former tenant is primarily responsible and liable for the acts of the subtenant during the lease.
+The former tenant is primarily responsible and liable for the acts of the subtenant or the proposed subtenant during the lease.

-Getting the landlord’s permission is the first and most crucial step in setting up a sublease or assignment agreement.
+Getting the landlord’s permission is the first and most crucial step in setting up an assignment or lease agreement.
 The agreement requires the landlord’s approval, which must be expressed in writing.
 The tenant puts themselves and their subtenant or assignee in peril if they do not obtain the landlord’s permission.
-In the event of a sublease, the landlord would have the option of evicting the tenant, if there is a breach of the lease, and in the event of an assignment, the assignee can be evicted for breaching the terms of the revised lease agreement.
+In the event of a sublease, the landlord would have the option of evicting the tenant, if the tenant sublet without permission or if there is a breach of the lease, and in the event of an assignment, the assignee can be evicted for breaching the terms of the revised lease agreement.

-Unless otherwise stated, when the lease prohibits tenants from subletting or assigning without their landlord’s consent, the landlord may attempt to refuse to permit a sublease or assignment according to their discretion.
-However, many agreements and jurisdictions now provide that the landlord cannot unjustly refuse consent for a sublease or assignment.
+Unless otherwise stated, when the lease prohibits tenants from subletting or assigning without their landlord’s consent or permission, the landlord may attempt to refuse to permit a sublease or assignment according to their discretion.
+However, many subleasing agreements and jurisdictions now provide that the landlord cannot unjustly refuse consent for a sublease or assignment.
 Meaning if the tenant can find someone believed to be a good tenant, with no proof saying otherwise, the landlord should accept that person as a subtenant.

 Landlord Consent To Sublease Or Assignment Of Rights Being Withheld From Tenant